 Summary

-Read the full fact sheet- Contraceptive injections for men have been trialled in Australia, but there are currently no plans for the method to be made available to the public.
+Read the full fact sheet- Contraceptive injections to stop sperm production have been trialled in Australia, but there are currently no plans for the method to be made available to the public.

 - When choosing a method of contraception, it is important to have access to accurate information and to talk openly about your options with your partner.